 Travel the world with Google Maps.
 You can climb El Capitan in Yosemete National Park, trek to Everest Base Camp, explore Brazil’s Amazon Basin and more using Google Maps.

 Live music online.
 Local charity Stay Up Late usually provides Gig Buddies for people with learning disabilities or Autism so they can go out to events.
 Public events are cancelled for the moment, but the Stay Up Late team has come up with a great way of keeping in touch online with the Gig Buddies Coronavirus Fest Facebook page.
-Here you’ll see all sorts of musicians performing live or you can watch previous shows when you want.
+They’re taking a break over the summer, but you can still see previous shows.

 All the fun of the circus.
 If you love the circus, we’ve got some good news for you!
 World famous circus company, Cirque du Soleil is sharing a 60 minute video with the best moments from their popular live shows.
 You can also paint your face like a Cirque du Soleil artist with make-up tutorials and there’s a weekly work-out programme too.

 Go to Disney!
 Disneyland parks may be closed, but you can try lots of the best rides online at the ‘Virtual Disney World’ YouTube channel.
 You can watch them online or using a VR headset.

 Check out Georgia Aquarium.
 Want to see what the penguins are up to in Georgia Aquarium in the US?
 Hint – they’re completely oblivious to Coronavirus!
 You can see them via the aquarium’s webcam here.
 And if penguin’s aren’t your thing, there are plenty of other webcams including jellyfish, beluga whales and more.